 We are a signal transduction, systems biology and proteomics lab specializing in developing tools to better understand how proteins associate with one another to perform their functions.

 We are a mixture of experimental and computational scientists who use comparative genomics to study evolution and human disease.

 Pharmacogenomics: BHK Lab researchers actively work in the fields of biomarker discovery and drug repurposing using both preclinical and clinical data.
 Our research projects are aimed at predicting the trajectory of carcinogenesis and identifying optimal treatment options from high-throughput genomic and pharmacological data.

 Radiomics: There is a growing demand for new predictive tools to support clinical decision-making.
 BHK Lab researchers develop advanced machine learning algorithms that extract high-dimensional features from medical imaging data.
 Our radiomics team aims to effectively enhance clinical decision-making through the development of diagnostic, prognostic, and predictive radiomic models.

 Software Development: The BHK Lab seeks to translate its research outputs into practical solutions.
 We work tirelessly to create and improve software packages, web-applications and databases for public use by researchers and clinicians.
 Our tools empower the scientific community in their pharmacogenomic and radiomic analyses of preclinical and clinical data.

-We use functional proteomics and genomics methods to study how the human protein homeostasis network is wired and how it contributes to rare diseases.
-We also develop new technologies for genome engineering, transcriptional regulation and for characterizing protein/protein interactions.
+We use functional proteomics and genomics methods to study how the human protein interaction network is wired, how it is rewired by disease mutations, pathogens, and evolution, and how we can target the network for therapeutic purposes.
+We also develop new technologies for genome engineering, transcriptional regulation, and for characterizing protein/protein interactions.

 Investigating the impact of microbiota regulated gut-tissue axes on host physiology and autoimmunity.